RobinSchmidt/RS-MET/Notes/Scratch/ZappyKicksReadMe.txt

   frequency in a space and therefore you'll gonna get less nulls, less peaks and better translation and better power in more spaces."

+I highly recommend watching the whole video.
 When I heard him say "impulse smeared in time", I immediately thought: "Dispersion!
 Phase delay!
 Allpass!".
 The technique of feeding an impulse into an allpass filter achieves exactly the desired time smearing effect in a mathematically perfect way.
 No frequencies are boosted or attenuated by an allpass.
 That implies that the initially white spectrum of the input impulse remains completely white by construction.
 A bit of post-processing has been applied, though: the initially white output of the allpass chain has been filtered by a first order lowpass to give the spectrum a -6 dB/oct slope.
 Then, some subsonic rumble has been removed by a DC blocker highpass.
 Then a smooth fade-out was applied.

 The samples are named using the following scheme: